HPV infection can lead to several HPV-related cancers and diseases in men and women.

 HPV types 6 and 11 cause over 90% of genital warts in men and women.

-Cervical cancer killed an estimated 425 Canadian women in 2019.*
+Cervical cancer will kill an estimated 380 Canadian women in 2022.*

 You can also help reduce your risk of HPV infection by: